-In 1862, President Lincoln put out the call for volunteers to serve in the Union army.
-The war was not going well for the North, and the Union was in danger of being defeated.
-Several hundred men, mostly farmers, from the counties of Cuyahoga, Medina, and Lorain joined the Union army.
-This unit was organized at Cleveland in August 1862 and became known as the 103rd Regiment, Ohio Volunteer Infantry.
-The 103rd Regiment saw action in Kentucky, Georgia, Alabama and Tennessee.
-The regiment’s brilliant war record and outstanding service to the United States government is a bright page in U.S. and local history.
+Needing additional soldiers, President Lincoln put out the call for volunteers to serve in the Union army.
+Several hundred men - mostly farmers - from the northern Ohio counties of Cuyahoga, Medina, and Lorain answered the call.
+This unit was organized in Cleveland in August 1862 and became known as the 103rd Regiment of the Ohio Volunteer Infantry.
+The 103rd saw action in Kentucky, Georgia, Alabama, and Tennessee.

-Today, the 103rd Ohio Volunteer Infantry is a three-fold organization.
-We are comprised of the The 103rd O.V.I.
-Company, The 103rd O.V.I.
-Memorial Foundation, and The Sons and Daughters of the 103rd.
-Each group is deemed with different responsibilities to ensure the history and perpetuate our organization as a whole.
+Today, the 103rd Ohio Volunteer Infantry is a three-fold organization comprised of the 103rd O.V.I.
+Company, the 103rd O.V.I.
+Memorial Foundation, and the Sons and Daughters of the 103rd.
+Each group is charged with different responsibilities to preserve our history and perpetuate the organization as a whole.

 The 103rd O.V.I.
-Company was formed and incorporated on August 19th, 1907.
-The corporation was formed for the purpose of acquiring, leasing, owning, operating and maintaining the grounds for camping, boating, bathing and other legitimate amusement purposes, and to provide suitable facilities for the encampment and entertainment for the surviving members of the 103rd Regiment of Ohio Volunteer Infantry, their families and descendants, and associations and organizations.
+Company was incorporated on August 19th, 1907.
+The corporation was formed for the purpose of acquiring, leasing, owning, operating, and maintaining the grounds for camping, boating, bathing, and other legitimate amusement purposes.
+It also was charged with providing suitable facilities for the encampment and entertainment for the surviving members of the 103rd Regiment of Ohio Volunteer Infantry, their families and descendants, and associations and organizations.

-In 1908 after years of holding their reunions throughout Northeastern Ohio, The 103rd O.V.I.
+After years of holding their reunions throughout Northeastern Ohio, the 103rd O.V.I.
 Company purchased the 4.5 acres of land on the shores of Lake Erie in Sheffield Lake, Ohio.
-The reunions for the Regiment have been held continuously on these grounds since.
-Over the many years buildings and cottages have been erected upon the grounds.
+The annual reunions for the Regiment have been held continuously on these grounds since 1908.
+Over the years, buildings and cottages have been erected upon the grounds.

-The Sons and Daughters of the 103rd OVI are charged with the responsibility to organizing and coordinating the annual reunion.
-Volunteers of the descendants organize daily activities, which include meals, entertainment, games, flag lowering, and worship services for the week long encampment.
+The Sons and Daughters of the 103rd OVI have the responsibility of organizing and coordinating the annual reunion.
+Volunteers of the descendants organize daily activities including meals, entertainment, games, and flag lowerings for the week-long encampment.